 There are different child employment laws which apply to other types of businesses.
 Visit the When children can work page for more information.

-Awareness raising and compliance campaign September 2018
+Awareness raising campaign and compliance audit 2018

-In September 2018, the Private Sector Labour Relations Division of the Department of Mines, Industry Regulation and Safety commenced a campaign to promote compliance by horse riding schools and equestrian centre businesses with the child employment laws.
+In September 2018, the Private Sector Labour Relations Division of the Department of Energy, Mines, Industry Regulation and Safety commenced a campaign to promote compliance by horse riding schools and equestrian centre businesses with the child employment laws.
 Private Sector Labour Relations is responsible for ensuring all businesses in Western Australia comply with the legal requirements regarding when children can work.

 Frequently asked questions